Plainville, Massachusetts: History

 Originally included in a 1635 grant of land for Dedham, Massachusetts, the area was later deemed the Plantation of Wollomonuppoag and then later becoming Wrentham, Massachusetts before Plainville branched out as a separate community.
 Plainville became an officially recognized town on April 4, 1905, making it the third youngest town in the state, behind Millville (1916) and East Brookfield (1920).

 One of the earliest documentations of Plainville being settled is from 1674, when a Wampanoag man by the name of Matchinamook petitioned and received a few acres of land at the head of the Ten Mile River, at present day Fuller's Dam.
 As Matchinamook was a native warrior under Wampanoag chieftain Metacomet, or more commonly known in the area as King Philip, he most likely fought during King Philip's War.
 In its early days, Plainville was nicknamed Slackville after Benjamin Slack, an affluent landowner at the time.
 After the establishment of a post office in 1856, Plainville became the town name after the abundance of geographical plains in the area.
 In 1905, Plainville officially separated from Wrentham and became its own town.

 Along with bordering North Attleboro, Massachusetts, Plainville shares the Angle Tree Stone, a historic marker dividing the boundaries between the old Massachusetts Bay Colony and Plymouth Bay Colony.
 This is why the Angle Tree Stone is in the official town seal.
 Along with many notable veterans, Plainville was the home to George Robert Twelves Hewes, a Revolutionary War veteran who also partook in the Boston Tea Party as well as the Battle of Rhode Island.

+Municipal Complex

+In 2019, Plainville opened a new $34 million Municipal Complex, which included new space for the Town Hall, Fire Department, and Police.
+These were sited adjacent to a pre-existing public library on South Street.
+The new Town Hall replaced one that had been originally built in 1938 as a fire station.
+The Municipal Complex was funded by tax revenue from a local casino.

 Geography

 According to the United States Census Bureau, the town has a total area of 11.6 sqmi, of which 11.1 sqmi is land and 0.5 sqmi (4.24%) is water.

 Plainville borders the towns of Wrentham, Foxboro, Mansfield, North Attleboro, and Cumberland, Rhode Island.
-Children and teens living in Plainville attend the A. W. Jackson Elementary School for kindergarten through second grade, then the B. H. Wood School for grades 3–6.
-Children then attend King Philip Middle School and King Philip Regional High School.
-Other high school options include the Foxborough Regional Charter School, Norfolk Aggie, and Tri-County Regional Vocational Technical High School all in neighboring towns.